LeihuaYe/Causal-Inference-Using-Quasi-Experimental-Methods/README.md

 ## About the Author

-Leihua Ye is a Ph.D. researcher at the UC, Santa Barbara.
-His research interests include public opinion and behavior, research design, big data, and machine learning.
+Leihua Ye is a Ph.D.
+Researcher at the UC, Santa Barbara.
+He has received extensive trainings in Causal Inference, Research Design, Machine Learning, Big Data, and Machine Learning.

+He receives his B.A. and M.A. from the Uni. of Nottingham.

 ## Contact